-Web Analytics FAQ · Cloudflare Analytics API docs
+Web Analytics FAQ

 Setup

-If I'm proxying my site through Cloudflare already, should I manually add the JS beacon?
+I am proxying my site through Cloudflare.
+Should I manually add the JS beacon?

-You can, but you don't have to.
-Cloudflare Web Analytics is designed primarily for customers who do not use Cloudflare's proxy to measure their web traffic.
+You can, but you do not have to.
+Cloudflare Web Analytics is designed primarily for customers who do not use Cloudflare’s proxy to measure their web traffic.

 Existing Cloudflare customers can access analytics collected from our edge on the Analytics tab of the dashboard.
-You can also enable Browser Insights to measure performance using JavaScript.
+You can also enable Web Analytics to measure performance using JavaScript.

-Using an orange-clouded domain with automatic setup will report stats back to your own domain's
+Using a domain proxied through Cloudflare with automatic setup will report stats back to your own domain’s

 /cdn-cgi/rum endpoint.
-If you have installed JS snippet yourself (a manual setup), it will report back to
+If you have installed JS snippet yourself (a manual setup

 cloudflareinsights.com/cdn-cgi/rum endpoint.